 Be Flexible with Location You may love the ocean, but an oceanfront beach house might be out of the picture.
 Yeah, pretty expensive.
 If you look a mile or so from the shoreline you’ll still be close to the beach but you’ll probably find something more within your budget.

 Do you enjoy a forest setting?
 There are cabins and homes in rural areas in mountain communities that sell for 30% less than those in the city or in areas that target tourism.
 Scale down the square footage and you’ll find even better deals.

 Look For Fixer-uppers Let’s talk again about investment properties.
-Are you handy with a hammer?
+Are you handy with tools?
 You might want to consider looking at dilapidated or abandoned properties.
-There are plenty of homes on the market that could use a little love.
+There are plenty of homes on the market that could use a little TLC.

-For instance, properties owned by aging people who haven’t the strength or money to maintain their homes and grounds, sell for much less than their good condition value.
-They might be worthless in comparison to similar well-maintained properties in the area but because they require refurbishing, remodeling and/or repairing you can pick them up for much less.
+For instance, absentee properties owned by homeowners who haven’t the ability and/or funds to maintain the property, sell for less than their good condition value.
+They might be undervalued in comparison to similar well-maintained properties in the area but because they require refurbishing, remodeling and/or repairing you can pick them up for much less.
 Put the work into these diamonds in the rough and make several thousands of dollars by reselling to other investors, flipping, or selling the contract.